syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/treemap/EJ2_ASP.MVC/print-and-export.md

 ---
 layout: post
-title: Welcome to Syncfusion Essential ##Platform_Name##
+title: Print And Export in ##Platform_Name## Treemap Component
-description: Learn here all about Print And Export of Syncfusion Essential ##Platform_Name## widgets based on HTML5 and jQuery.
+description: Learn here all about Print And Export in Syncfusion ##Platform_Name## Treemap component and more.
 platform: ej2-asp-core-mvc
 control: Print And Export
 publishingplatform: ##Platform_Name##